 - Output of the European Medicines Agency policy on access to documents related to medicinal products for human and veterinary use

 Between November 2010 and April 2013, the Agency released over 1.9 million pages of clinical-trial data in response to safety-related requests.

 The Agency is also involved in a separate process to make summaries of the results of clinical trials publicly available through the EU Clinical Trials Register.

 In October 2013, the Agency upgraded the EudraCT database to enable sponsors to enter result-related information from clinical trials, in line with guidance from the European Commission.
-As of 21 July 2014, with the launch of a final iteration of EudraCT, all functionalities will be in place to enable the posting of results by sponsors in the EudraCT database on a systematic basis and it will become mandatory for them to do so.
+As of 21 July 2014, with the launch of a final iteration of EudraCT, all functionalities are in place to enable the posting of results by sponsors in the EudraCT database on a systematic basis and it is mandatory for them to do so.
 Based on this data, the summary results will be made publicly available in the EU Clinical Trials Register.